Last updated

 Pros

-• Integration with Zoho Suite: Seamless integration with other Zoho products creates a comprehensive ecosystem for managing different business functions.
+• Integration with Zoho Suite: Seamless integration with other Zoho products creates a comprehensive ecosystem, though this can lock teams into the Zoho ecosystem.

 Cons

-• Performance issues: Occasional reports of slow performance, especially with large datasets or complex operations, can hinder productivity.
+• Performance issues: Occasional reports of slow performance, especially with large datasets, can hinder productivity for data-intensive fintech operations.

 5. Salesforce

-Salesforce is a robust CRM platform for large enterprises, offering tools for sales, marketing, service, and analytics, with extensive scalability.
+Salesforce is a robust CRM platform designed for large enterprises, offering extensive tools for sales, marketing, service, and analytics, but often proving too complex and expensive for mid-sized fintech teams of 20-50 people.

 Salesforce CRM Pipeline